us-ts/bundlemonkey/README.md

 ## Define Userscript 📝

 Source script must define a userscript using `defineUserScript` and export it as a default export.
+It might look like:

 ```typescript
 import { defineUserScript } from "bundlemonkey";